Cavite City: Manila-Acapulco Galleon Trade

-Between 1609 and 1616 the galleons Espiritu Santo and San Miguel were constructed in the shipyard of the port, called the Astillero de Rivera (Rivera Shipyard of Cavite), sometimes spelled as Ribera.
+Between 1609 and 1616 the galleons Espíritu Santo and San Miguel were constructed in the shipyard of the port, called the Astillero de Rivera (Rivera Shipyard of Cavite), sometimes spelled as Ribera.

-San Roque isthmus
+San Roque Isthmus

-The narrow San Roque isthmus or causeway (now M. Valentino Street) connected Cavite Puerto to San Roque town, its only border town.
-Maps from the 17th century show that this narrow isthmus was wider, as wide as the town itself.
-Problems with rising water and the encroaching waves that plagued Cavite Puerto since the beginning must have eroded the land into a narrow isthmus.
+The narrow San Roque isthmus or causeway (now M. Valentino Street) connected Cavite Puerto to San Roque, its only border town.
+Maps from the 17th century show that this narrow isthmus was once as wide as the town itself.
+Problems with rising water and the encroaching waves that plagued Cavite Puerto likely eroded the land into a narrow isthmus.

-American colonial period
+American Occupation

-Control over the port was turned over to the Americans by Spain after the Treaty of Paris of 1898 at the turn of the 19th century.
+Spain turned the port over to the Americans after the Treaty of Paris of 1898.
 At the start of the American era, Cavite Puerto became the seat of the U.S. Naval Forces in the Philippines.
 It was redesigned to make way for modern ships and armaments.
-The ruinous historical structures like Fort Guadalupe were demolished, along with most of Fort San Felipe.
+The historical structures, like Fort Guadalupe, were demolished, along with most of Fort San Felipe.

-Local government administration was under the renamed Presidentes municipales with the direct supervision of the American Army Officers (the first being Colonel Meade).
+Local government administration was reorganized under the Presidentes municipales with the direct supervision of American army officers (the first being Colonel Meade).
 The first Filipino Presidentes municipales were appointed: Don Zacaria Fortich for Cavite Puerto, Don Francisco Basa for San Roque, and Don Pedro Raqueño Bautista for Caridad.

-In 1900, the Caviteños tasted their first election under the American regime.
-They elected in each pueblo or town, local officials called Presidente municipal, Vice-Presidente municipal and a Consejo (council) composed of Consejales (councilors).
-They elected Don Gregorio Basa as Presidente Municipal of the town now known as Cavite City.
+In 1900, the Caviteños held their first election under the American regime.
+Each pueblo or town elected local officials: Presidente municipal, Vice-Presidente municipal and a Consejo (council) composed of Consejales (councilors).
+Don Gregorio Basa was elected as the Presidente Municipal of present-day Cavite City.

 In 1901, the Philippine Commission approved a municipal code as the organic law of all local governments throughout the country.
-In its implementation in 1903, the three separate pueblos of Cavite Puerto, San Roque and La Caridad were merged into one municipality, which was called the Municipality of Cavite.
+In its implementation in 1903, the three separate pueblos of Cavite Puerto, San Roque, and La Caridad were merged into one municipality, which was called the Municipality of Cavite.
 By virtue of a legislative act promulgated by the First Philippine Assembly, Cavite was again made the capital of the province.
 Subsequently, its territory was enlarged to include the district of San Antonio and the island of Corregidor.
 The Municipality of Cavite functioned as a civil government whose officials consisted of a Presidente Municipal, a Vice-Presidente Municipal and ten Consejales duly elected by the qualified voters of the municipality.

 In 1909, Executive Order No. 124, of Governor-General W. Cameron Forbes, declared the Act No. 1748 annexing Corregidor and the islands of Caballo (Fort Hughes), La Monja, El Fraile (Fort Drum), Santa Amalia, Carabao (Fort Frank) and Limbones, as well as all waters and detached rocks surrounding them, to the Municipality of Cavite.